BryggansBryggeri/bryggio/api.md

 The hardware control thread runs a never returning main loop which waits and listens for commands from the webserver and processes them as they come in.
-Some commands spawns additional threads, e.g. for starting an indefinite control of a sensor, actor pair.
+Some commands spawn additional threads, e.g. for starting an indefinite control of a sensor, actor pair.

 The commands are sent as http requests in the form of: